 - Both carob and cocoa contain calcium, but carob provides twice the amount of calcium found in cocoa (290 mg in 100 g of carob versus 123 to 153 mg in 100 g of cocoa).
 Plus, unlike cocoa, carob contains no oxalic acid, which interferes with calcium absorption.

 - Carob pods are also free of phenylethylamines, small nitrogen-containing molecules found in chocolate that, in susceptible individuals, can trigger migraines.

 - Also unlike cocoa, carob powder is high in protein and rich in fiber, particularly pectin.

 A Answers (1)

-Michael T. Murray, Naturopathic Medicine, answeredAlthough carob powder is somewhat bland compared to chocolate, carob improves upon chocolate in a number of beneficial ways:Helpful?
+Michael T. Murray, ND, Naturopathic Medicine, answeredAlthough carob powder is somewhat bland compared to chocolate, carob improves upon chocolate in a number of beneficial ways:Helpful?
 1 person found this helpful.